PrairieLearn/PrairieLearn/docs/codeExecution.md

 In production, we currently run PrairieLearn outside of Docker directly on an EC2 host.

-To account for the variety of contexts in which PrairieLearn is executed, there are three related but distinct ways that PrairieLearn can execute question and element code: `internal`, `native`, and `container`.
+To account for the variety of contexts in which PrairieLearn is executed, there are two related but distinct ways that PrairieLearn can execute question and element code: `internal` and `native`.
 These modes correspond to the `workersExecutionMode` config value.
 They are described in more detail below.

 ### `internal` execution mode